jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 ### [Parameters](@id Nonlinear_Parameters)

 In addition to constant literals like `1` or `1.23`, you can create parameters.
-Parameter are constants that you can change before passing the expression to the solver.
+Parameters are placeholders whose values can change before passing the expression to the solver.
 Create a parameter using [`Nonlinear.add_parameter`](@ref), which accepts a default value:
 ```jldoctest nonlinear_developer
 julia> p = Nonlinear.add_parameter(data, 1.23)
 MathOptInterface.Nonlinear.ParameterIndex(1)